Things To Do

 Boat ramps with access to the Wapsipinicon River include Pinicon Ridge Park, Matsell Bridge Natural Area, Troy Mills River Access, and Wakpicada Natural Area.
 Cedar River boat access is at Chain Lakes Natural Area, North Cedar Natural Area, and South Cedar Natural Area.
 A kayak launch is available at Buffalo Creek Park.

-Modern campgrounds with electricity and water are located at Morgan Creek Park, Pinicon Ridge Park and Wanatee Park.
+Modern campgrounds with electricity and water are located at Buffalo Creek Park, Morgan Creek Park, Pinicon Ridge Park and Wanatee Park.
 Additional primitive (non-modern) camping areas include Wakpicada, Matsell Bridge Natural Area, and Matsell Bridge Natural Area equestrian campground.
 Wickiup Hill Learning Center also has a pack-in primitive campsite.
-Group camping areas are located at Pinicon Ridge Park and Morgan Creek park.
-Most all camping areas are first come-first served.
+Group camping areas are located at Pinicon Ridge Park and Morgan Creek Park.
+Most all camping areas are first come-first served with self-registration.
 Only Wanatee Park A-Loop, Group Camping, and Wickiup Hill Learning Center are reservable online.
-More details available at the Campground Update tab or by visiting the Parks, Trails, and Natural Areas tab.
+Visit our Camping page for additional information.

 Matsell Bridge Natural area provides over 10 miles of horseback riding opportunities along multi-use trails.
 A nearby equestrian campground featuring hitching posts and space situated with direct access to the trails in the area.
 Horses are not allowed on the designated trails for them during December firearms deer-hunting season.
 Wanatee Park offers a 4 mile-multi-use trail that winds through a variety of vegetation types ranging from open meadows to brushy creek bottoms to mature timber.
 Wakpicada Natural Area provides a trail for horses and primitive camping.